DigitalPublishingToolkit/NN09/md/10Rules.md

-The Old Game relied on central mediators: the bank, the library, the authorities, newspapers, corporations, and universities were the ones deciding exactly who was to receive which information and when; the ones making ​​choices about data processing for many others.
+The Old Game relied on central mediators: the bank, the library, the authorities, newspapers, corporations, and universities were the ones deciding who was to receive which information and when; the ones making ​​choices about data processing for many others.
 In the New Game, we can recognize just how patronizing this approach is, and try to conquer it.